Request Information

 QUICK LINKS:

-Overview Curriculum Faculty & staff Tuition Admissions Careers & outcomes Student experience FAQs AccreditationExcel in speech-language care
+Overview Curriculum Faculty & staff Tuition Admissions Careers & outcomes Student experience FAQs AccreditationExcellence in speech-language pathology education, research, and clinical care

 The Master of Science in Speech-Language Pathology (SLP) at A.T.
 Still University's Arizona School of Health Sciences (ATSU-ASHS) in Mesa, Arizona, will prepare students to become engaged as whole person healthcare providers in alignment with the mission of the university and its osteopathic heritage.
-The pedagogy of multicultural education is a cornerstone of this program with a significant emphasis toward educating speech-language pathologists and delivery of bilingual services.
+The pedagogy of multicultural education is a cornerstone of this program with a significant emphasis toward educating speech-language pathologists to work with diverse and underserved populations.

 Program details